Myth: Animal agriculture is sustainable.

 (1.1) Resource input

-One unit of protein from beef production requires 48 times more land than an equivalent unit of protein from pea production.
-For pork, the ratio is 3:1, for poultry 2:1, for cheese 12:1, for eggs 1.7:1, for fish (farmed) 1:1, and for crustaceans (farmed) 0.6:1.
+One unit of protein from the production of beef requires 48 times more land than an equivalent unit of protein from the production of peas.
+For pork, the ratio is 3:1, for poultry 2:1, for cheese 12: 1, for eggs 1.7:1, for fish (farmed) 1:1 and for crustaceans (farmed) 0.6:1.
 Cow's milk requires more than 13 times as much land as soy milk .
-This enormously high land use for animal products is manifest-ed in Germany, among other things, by the fact that about 60% of the agricultural land is used for animal feed (, p.32) and yet an additional third of the total protein yield must be imported from overseas for animal feed.
+This enormously high use of land for animal products is reflected in Bavaria, among other things, by the fact that approx. 60% of agricultural land is used for animal feed (, p.
+6 ) and yet an additional third of the total protein yield must be imported from overseas for domestic animal agriculture.

-The production of one protein unit of beef requires 6 times more water than the production of an equivalent protein unit from legumes.
-For pork and lamb, the ratio is 3:1.
-Chicken protein requires 79% more water than the production of equivalent protein from legumes, protein from eggs uses 53% more water, and protein from milk uses 63% more water (, p.
+The production of one unit of beef protein requires 6 times more water than the production of an equivalent unit of protein from legumes.
+For pork and lamb the ratio is 3:1.
+Chicken protein requires 79% more water than the production of equivalent protein from legumes, proteins from eggs require 53% more water and proteins from milk require 63% more water (, p.
 409).

 (1.1.3) Chemical fertilizer

 To achieve the high feed yields, chemical fertilizers are applied on a large scale in addition to ma-nure and slaughterhouse waste.
 In Germany, more than half (56%) of the main fertilizer nitrogen comes from chemical fertilizer (, p.63), which is produced by the particularly energy-intensive Haber-Bosch process.

 The high material input in animal agriculture results in increased emissions of metabolic products such as methane, carbon dioxide, nitrous oxide, ammonia, nitrates, nitrogen oxides and phosphates.

 (1.2.1) Greenhouse gases